LeandroLFE/Projeto-LuizaCode/readme.md

 ### pytest = Python library that extends unittest to do soffisticated testing.
 ### pytest-asyncio = library to work in Pytest asynchronous
 ### pytest-cov = library that add coverage report to pytest
-### pytest-env = library to work pass envinronment variables to pytest easily
+### pytest-env = library to work with envinronment variables in pytest easily

 # &nbsp;
 # -> Installation Step by Step